The development of Trinity will enable our capacity to rise by 33%, an additional 1,000 visitors will be able to enjoy a stay on board each year.

 Phase 4 2020/21 – COMPLETED - Created accessible and carer cabins with en-suite facilities on main deck and four new ensuite cabins on lower deck to increase accomodation.
 Cost £367,293 (fully funded)

 Phase 5 Winter 2021/22 - Refit Saloon, Galley, Wash-up & food preparation areas, piling of the ship, replace glazing.
 Estimate £200,000

 To keep up to date with the latest developments of the project, read our Trinity3 blog.

 We are excited that the final phase is now in sight and is due to start in late October 2021.
 It will be completed in early 2022 before the start of the new season.
 If you are interested in financially supporting the final phase we would love to hear from you.

 The Project plan

-Our plan is to convert the engine room into four en-suite cabins.
+Our plan included converting the engine room into four en-suite cabins.
 We have reconfigured the light tower to form a central atrium, providing continuous stairway access from the entrance down to the lower deck, and up to the top of the tower.

 On the main deck, we have created a large reception area and space around the central staircase.
-It also allows the addition of a disabled cabin.
-The toilets and showers have been relocated to the lower deck (on the same level as the accomodation.
+It also allows the addition of an accessible & carer cabin.
+The toilets and showers have been relocated to the lower deck (on the same level as the accomodation.)